 Accessing a device's camera and microphone with JavaScript

-This is a fascinating feature that the HTML5 API brings with it and consists of the possibility of accessing the camera and microphone (with prior user approval) of the computer or mobile device without the need to use any plugin; In this article we will learn how to access a device's camera and direct this data flow (stream) within a <video> tag; basically we are going to take a screenshot or image through the user's camera.
+This is a fascinating feature that the HTML5 API with Canvas brings with it, and it consists of the possibility of accessing the camera and microphone (with prior user approval) of the computer or mobile device without the need to use any plugin; in this article we will learn how to access a device's camera and direct this data stream into a <video> tag; basically we are going to take a capture or image through the user's camera.

 The first thing we must do is configure the JavaScript; the code that accesses the camera of the computer or device using the corresponding prefixes to maintain compatibility between the most used web browsers (Google Chrome, Mozilla Firefox and Internet Explorer):

-Having already created the getUserMedia object in the previous step, the next thing is to initialize it with the following parameters:
+Once the getUserMedia object has been created in the previous step, the next thing is to initialize it with the following parameters:

-• { video: false, audio: true }: We enable only audio; therefore; the data stream will provide us with only audio.
+• { video: false, audio: true }: We enable only the audio; therefore, the data stream will provide us with only audio.

 • { video: false, audio: false}: This option is NOT valid.

-• successCallback: This function is called if the user allows access to their camera and/or microphone and when the data stream was loaded; Therefore, this function will provide us with an object of type LocalMediaStream that contains the data stream to be manipulated and assigned to the appropriate or corresponding object, for this tutorial, it will be the <video> tag.
+• successCallback: This function is called if the user allows access to their camera and/or microphone and when the data stream has been loaded; therefore, this function will provide us with a LocalMediaStream object that contains the data stream to be manipulated and assigned to the appropriate or corresponding object, for this tutorial, it will be the <video> tag.

-errorCallback (optional): This function is the negation of the previous one; that is to say; If the user denied access or the data stream could not be loaded for some reason, this function will be executed, which provides one of the following error codes:
+• errorCallback (opcional): This function is the negation of the previous one; that is, if the user denied access or the data stream could not be loaded for some reason, this function will be executed, which provides one of the following error codes:

 PERMISSION_DENIEDThe user denied permission to use the media device required for this operation.